 - The soil load plus the surcharge load must be less than the shoring equipment rating.

 Soil PSF + Surcharge PSF < Shield Rating

-In a January 10, 1994 response letter to a contractors question about C-60 soil OSHA recognized the fact that manufacturers could tabulate for C-60 soil but the reminded the contractor that they must test for the worst case soils which is considered by them to be C-80 soils.
+In a January 10, 1994 response letter to a contractor’s question about C-60 soil OSHA recognized the fact that manufacturers could tabulate for C-60 soil but they reminded the contractor that they must test for the worst-case soil, which is considered by them to be C-80 soil.

 Manufacturers Definitive Test for Type C-60 Soil-If the soil stands up long enough to install the shoring it can be considered C-60.

 In the design and tabulation of operating data of shoring equipment in C-60 soil, a 60 times excavation depth rectangular load is anticipated on the shoring.

 *When the OSHA standard was adopted in 1989 they dropped the 20, 40, and 80 tag intentionally because they did not want anyone relying on it.

 OSHA Appendix A is the soil classification process that must be used when using the other appendices in Subpart P. Most manufacturers make it a requirement for use of their tabulated data; however, there is no OSHA requirement that it be used.
 As long as the tabulated data provides a method for identifying the soil they can use or define any identification system they want as long as it is clear and the intended user understands and can apply it.

 When assessing whether C-60 soil can be considered a worst-case scenario, please be advised that OSHA does not regard the C-60 classification as including the “worst” type of soil.
 If therefore, a manufacturer’s tabulated data covers soil only through the C-60 classification, then the data does not cover all possible soil types.
 An employer who elects, for convenience’s sake to treat the soil, in an excavation as C-60 would still have a duty to ascertain that the soil is not in fact worse than C-60.